HECO: Fully Homomorphic Encryption Compiler: Acknowledgments

 \section{Acknowledgments}

-We thank Gyorgy Rethy and Nicolas Küchler for their assistance in the evaluation of \oursystem.
-This work was supported in part by the SNSF Ambizione Grant No.~186050 and by Semiconductor Research Corporation (SRC).
+We thank Gyorgy Rethy and Nicolas Küchler for their invaluable help in evaluating HECO.
+We also thank our anonymous reviewers, Tobias Gross, Michael Steiner, and the PPS Lab team for their insightful input and feedback.
+We would also like to acknowledge our sponsors for their generous support, including Meta, Google, SNSF through an Ambizione Grant No. 186050, and the Semiconductor Research Corporation.